 Durham VA Medical Center

-Dr. Boyd is a graduate of Brown University and The University of Massachusetts School of Medicine.
-She will be a fellow in the Division of Gastroenterology in 2018-19.
-See her profile.
+Dennis is a graduate of Mississippi State University and The University of Tennessee College of Medicine.
+He will be a fellow in Cardiology in 2020-21.
+See his profile.

 Duke Regional Hospital/Ambulatory Medicine

-Dr. Sloan is a graduate of Harvard University and the Perelman School of Medicine at the University of Pennsylvania.
-She will be a fellow in the Division of General Internal Medicine in 2018-19.
+Nancy is a graduate of Duke University and The Icahn School of Medicine at Mount Sinai.
+She will be a fellow in Gastroenterology in 2020-21.
 See her profile.

-The Chief Residents are a key part of the medicine residency team, providing invaluable leadership, teaching and support for the residents.
-Our incoming chiefs join a fantastic legacy, and we look forward to their contributions to the Department of Medicine.
+The Chief Residents are a key part of the medicine residency team, providing invaluable leadership, teaching and support for our trainees.
+Our incoming chiefs join a strong tradition of resident leadership, and we look forward to their contributions to the Department of Medicine.